Las Vegas comedy shows

 Style: Silent comedy, absurdist humor, physical gags

 Formerly known as The Boy With Tape On His Face, Sam Wills (aka Tape Face) became a breakout star on America’s Got Talent.
 His act relies on silence, props, and slapstick situations, proving that comedy doesn’t always need words.
 With audience volunteers often roped into hilarious bits, his shows are unpredictable and universally funny, no language barrier, just pure laughs.
-Tape Face adds quirk to the Las Vegas comedy shows lineup.
+Tape Face adds quirk to the Las Vegas comedy show lineup.

 Piff the Magic Dragon